A hardware device that wirelessly connects network devices (computers) to a WLAN (Wireless Local Area Network).

-Auth Timout is an SCU Global setting that specifies the number of seconds (from 3 to 60) that Summit software waits for an EAP authentication request to succeed or fail.
+Auth Timout is an SCU Global setting that specifies the number of seconds (from 3 to 60) that Laird Wi-Fi software waits for an EAP authentication request to succeed or fail.
 If authentication credentials are specified in the active profile and the authentication times out, then association will fail.
 If authentication credentials are not specified in the active profile and the authentication times out, then the user is re-prompted to enter authentication credentials.

 The default Auth Timeout value is 8 seconds.

 Auth Type indicates the 802.11 authentication type used when associating to an access point.
 SCU authentication type parameters include:

 Note: Click here for a Cisco explanation of 802.11 authentication using Open and Network-EAP.
 The Summit Client Utility refers to Network-EAP as LEAP.